axiros/suckless-add-ons/README.md

-# Suckless Terminal "st" Add Ons
+# Suckless Add Ons

-## Dynamic Colors
+## Dynamic Terminal Colors

-Allows st to read color and alpha definitions for the 16 base colors from a file, after receiving a signal.
+Allows [st](https://st.suckless.org/) to read color and alpha definitions for the 16 base colors from a file, after receiving a signal.

 At reload we try to